Local Government (Councillor Conduct) and Other Legislation Amendment Bill 2023

 5.42 pmMr MADDENSupports

-Supported the bill as a committee member, outlining how the bill implements recommendations from the committee's inquiry into the Independent Assessor and councillor conduct complaints system.
+Supported the bill as a committee member, detailing the committee's findings about the Independent Assessor's performance and the need for a more streamlined complaints process.

 12.12 pmMs RICHARDSSupports